Systematic investigation of emergent particles in type-III magnetic space groups: Rationale

-Compared with the emergent particles in type-II MSGs \citep{Yu_Yao_2021___2102.01517_Encyclopedia}, 6 types of emergent particles, i.e. C-4 WP, C-4 DP, C-4 QDP, C-4 SP, QCSP, and CNL, do not exist in type-III MSGs.
-Detailed differences are emphasized in red in Tabs.~\ref{tab:classification} and \ref{tab:complex}, in which red cross means the particle exists in type-II MSGs but not in type-III MSGs, red number means the particle does exist in type-II MSGs but exists in type-III MSGs, and black number (cross) means the particle exists (do not exist) in both type-II and type-III MSGs.
+Compared with the emergent particles in type-II MSGs \citep{Yu_Yao_2021___2102.01517_Encyclopedia}, 6 types of emergent particles, i.e. C-4 WP, C-4 DP, C-4 QDP (Charge-4 quadratic Dirac point), C-4 SP (Charge-4 sextuple point), QCSP (Quadratic contact sextuple point), and CNL (Cubic nodal line), do not exist in type-III MSGs.
+Detailed differences are emphasized in red in Tabs.~\ref{tab:classification} and \ref{tab:complex}, in which red cross means the particle exists in type-II MSGs but not in type-III MSGs, red number means the particle does not exist in type-II MSGs but exists in type-III MSGs, and black number (cross) means the particle exists (do not exist) in both type-II and type-III MSGs.
 Consequently, one finds that all non-complex particles in type-III MSGs also exist in type-II MSGs, and the complex emergent particle QNL/NS is the only one which exists in type-III MSGs but not in type-II MSGs.